2002 French Open – Women's singles

 Serena Williams defeated her sister Venus Williams in the final, 7–5, 6–3 to win the women's singles tennis title at the 2002 French Open.
-It was her first French Open title, second major singles title overall, and her first step towards completing her first "Serena Slam", a non-calendar year Grand Slam and career Grand Slam.
+It was her first French Open title, second major singles title overall, and her first step towards completing her first "Serena Slam", a non-calendar year Grand Slam.

 Jennifer Capriati was the defending champion, but lost to Serena Williams in the semifinals.

-This marked the first major in which future world No. 2 Vera Zvonareva competed in the main draw.
-She lost to Serena Williams in the fourth round.